Homophily in preferences or meetings? Identifying and estimating an iterative network formation model: Introduction

-Homophily that is due to choice is distinct from homophily that is due to opportunity.\footnote{Cf. \citet[p.
-68]{Jackson2010social} for a discussion.} We shall label the former homophily in ``preferences''; and the latter homophily in ``meetings''.
-We provide an estimable econometric model that accounts for both types of homophily.
+Homophily that is due to choice is distinct from homophily that is due to opportunity \citep[p.
+68]{Jackson2010social}.
+We shall label the former homophily in ``preferences''; and the latter homophily in ``meetings''.
 This distinction has an important role: public policy may be able to alter the meeting technology between agents (say, by desegregating environments), but it may be less successful in changing preferences.
-So, the effect of a public policy that aims at changing individual connections (e.g. a tracking policy or a policy that induces people to move to a different neighborhood) depends on the type of homophily that is prevalent in that network.
-Theoretical models that distinguish between these mechanisms are offered by \cite{Currarini2009} and \cite{Bramoulle2012}.\footnote{See also \cite{Currarini2010} for an attempt at estimation.} However, these models have some relevant limitations: first, they focus on steady-state or ``long-run'' behaviour, which may not be appropriate in settings where transitional dynamics may matter (as in our empirical application); second, they are either purely probabilistic\footnote{In contrast to strategic models of network formation.
+Thus, the effect of a public policy that aims at changing individual connections (e.g. a tracking policy or a policy that induces people to move to a different neighborhood) is expected to depend on the type of homophily that is prevalent in that network \citep{Chetty2022social}.
+Theoretical models that distinguish between these mechanisms are studied by \cite{Currarini2009} and \cite{Bramoulle2012}.\footnote{\cite{Currarini2010} provides estimates of a parametric version of the \cite{Currarini2009} model using AddHealth data.} These models have some relevant limitations, though: first, they focus on steady-state or ``long-run'' behaviour, which may not be appropriate in settings where transitional dynamics may matter (as in our empirical application in \Cref{application}); second, they are either purely probabilistic\footnote{In contrast to strategic models of network formation.
 See \cite{Jackson2010social} and \cite{dePaula2016} for examples.} \citep{Bramoulle2012} or, in the case of \cite{Currarini2009}, allow for only a restrictive set of pay-offs from relationships.\footnote{Pay-offs of \cite{Currarini2009} depend only on the number of relationships with individuals of the same or different types.
-There is no role for indirect benefits.} These limitations render these models unfit for some empirical analyses.
-This paper intends to fill this gap in the literature.
+There is no role for indirect benefits.} These limitations render these models unfit for some empirical analyses.\footnote{In a static choice setting, \cite{Zeng2008} propose an ordered logistic model that accounts for both homophily in preferences and opportunities.
+In their model, however, the structure of homophily in opportunities must either be known \textit{a priori} or depend on a disjoint set of traits than preferences, which limits its applicability even in settings where staticity may be a reasonable assumption.}